 During the internal write cycle, the serial data (SDA) signal is disabled internally, and the device does not respond to any requests.

 Figure 13.
 I2C write password command

-6 M24LR16E-R memory initial state
+6 M24LR04E-R memory initial state

-The device is delivered with all bits in the user memory array set to 1 (each byte contains FFh).
+The device is delivered with all bits set to 1 in the user memory array.